depressedcoder/Assignment2/README.md

 teacher can login thier profile. and see the student list.

-Right now there is fixed 5 student comming from the db.
+Right now there is fixed 5 student coming from the db.

 teacher can enter student class test and final exam marks for 3 course.